 (ii) Costs of meeting rooms, hospitality suites, and other special facilities used in conjunction with shows and other special events; and

 (iii) Salaries and wages of employees engaged in setting up and displaying exhibits, making demonstrations, and providing briefings;

 (3) Costs of promotional items and memorabilia, including models, gifts, and souvenirs;

-(4) Costs of advertising and public relations designed solely to promote the institution.
+(4) Costs of advertising and public relations designed solely to promote the non-Federal entity.

-Costs incurred by advisory councils or committees are allowable as a direct cost where authorized by the Federal awarding agency or as an indirect cost where allocable to Federal awards.
+Costs incurred by advisory councils or committees are unallowable unless authorized by statute, the Federal awarding agency or as an indirect cost where allocable to Federal awards.
 See §200.444 General costs of government, applicable to states, local governments and Indian tribes.

 Costs of alcoholic beverages are unallowable.

 §200.424 Alumni/ae activities.

 Costs incurred by IHEs for, or in support of, alumni/ae activities are unallowable.